It's very disappointing, really slack: Langer on slow over-rate in Melbourne Test | Sports-Games

 ''This might be the silliest thing I've ever said, but our manager Gavin Dovey ... he'd been away, he'd gone home for Christmas to be with his family,'' Langer told SEN.

-''It wasn't until after the game that we realised our over rate was down.
+''It wasn't until after the game that we realized our over rate was down.
 Now, that's really slack on our behalf.''
-In the WTC standing, New Zealand finished 0.3 per cent ahead of Australia, who had decided not to travel to South Africa for a Test series due to the COVID-19 pandemic.
+In the WTC standing, New Zealand finished 0.3 percent ahead of Australia, which had decided not to travel to South Africa for a Test series due to the COVID-19 pandemic.

 ''It's very disappointing, but the lesson is the things that we can control, we have to control.
 And we can't relax for a second in Test cricket.''
 With India hosting the T20 World Cup later this year, Langer said IPl-bound Australian players' performances in the T20 league will be taken into consideration when they sit to select the team for the ICC event.